nivesnine/banana-fantasy/README.md

 ## Features

 - Create Top 32 or Top 16 brackets (automatically determined based on number of drivers)
-- Enter custom driver lists with seed numbers
+- Enter custom driver lists
 - Customize competition name
 - Interactive bracket - select winners by clicking on drivers
 - Download the bracket as an image